-B. General Standards\
+B. General Standards

-- As scholars, faculty members are guided by a conviction of worth and dignity of the advancement of knowledge and recognize the special responsibilities placed upon them.
+1. As scholars, faculty members are guided by a conviction of worth and dignity of the advancement of knowledge and recognize the special responsibilities placed upon them.
 Faculty members' primary responsibility is to seek and to state the truth as they see it.
-To this end, faculty members devote their energies to developing and improving scholarly competence.
+To this end, faculty members devote their

+- energies to developing and improving scholarly competence.
 Faculty members accept the obligation for critical self-discipline and honest judgment in using, extending, and transmitting knowledge.
 Faculty members do not allow other interests to compromise their freedom of inquiry. - 2.
 As teachers, faculty members stimulate and encourage the free pursuit of learning in their students.
 Faculty members hold before them the best scholarly standards of their discipline.
-In all interactions with students, they strive to treat students with dignity and consideration, they demonstrate respect for students as individuals and they adhere to their proper role as intellectual guides, mentors and academic advisors.
+They demonstrate respect for students as individuals and adhere to their proper role as intellectual guides, mentors and academic advisors.
 Faculty members make every reasonable effort to foster honest academic conduct and to assure that their evaluation of students reflect their true merit.
 Faculty members respect the confidential nature of the relationship between themselves and students.
 They avoid any exploitation of students for their private advantage and acknowledge significant assistance from them.
 They protect their academic freedom.
 They seek to instill in them a continuing desire to learn throughout their lives.
 They fulfill these standards in their interactions with students of all categories undergraduate, graduate, professional and postdoctoral scholars/fellows and through all manner of teaching activities, including but not limited to, teaching of regular courses, supervision of independent and collaborative study, research, scholarship and creative endeavors, individual and group mentorship and academic advising. - 3.
 As colleagues, faculty members have obligations that derive from membership in the community of scholars.
 They respect and defend the academic freedom of their associates, both colleagues and students.
 In the exchange of criticism and ideas, they acknowledge debts and strive to be objective in their professional judgment of colleagues and students.
-They strive to treat all colleagues with dignity and consideration.
-They accept their share of faculty responsibilities for the governance of the University.

-- 4. As members of the University, faculty members seek above all to be effective teachers and scholars, and co-workers.
-They strive to treat all CWRU community members (including, but not limited to co-workers, staff, and postdoctoral scholars/fellows) with dignity and consideration.
+They accept their share of faculty responsibilities for the governance of the University. - 4.
+As members of the University, faculty members seek above all to be effective teachers and scholars.
 They help the University achieve its goals and observe the regulations of the University but maintain their right to criticize and seek revision.
 As set forth in Section III, they determine the amount and character of the occasional work they do outside the University with due regard to their university responsibilities.
 When considering the interruption or termination of their service, they recognize the effect of their decision upon the program of the University and give due notice of their intentions. - 5.
 As members of the community, faculty members have the rights and obligations of any citizen.
 They are free to speak or act publicly, although not as spokespersons for the University unless so authorized.
 When faculty members are speaking or acting as citizens, they have a responsibility for exercising care to avoid giving the impression that they are speaking or acting for the University.
-As citizens engaged in a profession that depends upon freedom for its health and integrity, faculty members have a particular obligation to promote conditions of free inquiry and to further public understanding of academic freedom. - \approved by the Faculty Senate 04/21/2010 and the Board of Trustees 07/20/2010; approved by the Faculty Senate 05/13/2024 and the Board of Trustees 06/07/2024
+As citizens engaged in a profession that depends upon freedom for its health and integrity, faculty members have a particular obligation to promote conditions of free inquiry and to further public understanding of academic freedom.

+approved by the Faculty Senate 4/21/2010 and the Board of Trustees 7/20/2010